 #3].
 Relationship with suppliers

-This is why it’s important to build a business relationship that makes your suppliers feel like they are part of your business (and they are in actual sense).
+The way you see them is the way they will see you!
+This is why it’s important to build a business relationship that makes your suppliers feel like they are part of your business (and they are in the actual sense).

 And if there is a need for you to show dissatisfaction towards your suppliers, always do it in a more civilised and polite manner.